brianmcn/Zelda1RandoTools/doc/use.md

 ![Dungeon potential unhighlighted](screenshots/dungeon-potential-unhighlighted.png)

-when you mouse-hover BLOCKERS the dungeon display adds highlights like this:
+when you mouse-hover BLOCKERS, the dungeon display adds highlights like this:

 ![Dungeon potential highlighted](screenshots/dungeon-potential-highlighted.png)